Silly Goose Press is now on

 • up to 3k words of prose!

-• writing should be double spaced :)
+• writing should be double spaced

 • They’re mostly the same as the fiction guidelines above, BUT:

-• non-fiction submissions should be addressed to Parker Dean :0
+• nonfiction submissions should be addressed to Parker Dean :0

 • up to 3k words

-• writing should be double spaced :)
+• writing should be double spaced

-• things Parker Dean likes (but send other things anyway!):
+• things Parker Dean especially likes:

-• beautiful, long, convoluted, mixed, and sexy metaphors
+• beautiful, long, convoluted, and mixed metaphors

 • stories about that one weird night you had in college